BruceEckel/AtomicKotlinExercises/README.md

 # AtomicKotlinExercises

-Exercises and Solutions for the book Atomic Kotlin that haven't yet been converted to IntelliJ EDU format.
+Exercises and Solutions for the book Atomic Kotlin in plain text format.